aliencaocao/TIL-2023/README.md

 * SAM: failed attempt to use zero-shot masks as bbox.
 We found that mask overlapping is a major issue and could not find a reliable NMS algorithm to handle them.
 * yolov7 and yolov8: both underperformed RT-DETR, even with gaussian noise augmentations.

 The other folders in `CV` are for ReID task.
-We will only explain our best performing model, InternImage.
+We will only explain our best performing model, [InternImage](https://github.com/OpenGVLab/InternImage).
 ### Data Augmentation
 Default used in InternImage, including RandomFlip and AutoAug.
 See [our config](CV/InternImage/detection/work_dirs/cascade_internimage_l_fpn_3x_coco_custom/cascade_internimage_l_fpn_3x_coco_custom.py).

 ### Model
-We used InternImgae-L with Cascade Mask R-CNN with 3x schd.
+We used InternImage-L with Cascade Mask R-CNN with 3x schd.
 It has 56.1mAP on COCO, 277M parameters and 1399GFLOPS.
 The backbone is pretrained on ImageNet-22K on a variable input size between 192 to 384px.

 ### Training
 We used default hyperparameters except for batch size where we had to set to 1 for it to not OOM.
 We trained for 30 epochs but took the 12th epoch as it is the best checkpoint (val mAP@0.5-0.95 of 0.8652, mAP@0.5 of 1.0).